altilan-mne/Bookmarks/doc/index.rst

 Notes
 -----
-- Release 1.0 has an own internal database structure and keep it an JSON file.
+- Release 2.0 Model part was implemented with the local database SQLite for Python 3.
 - User interface was implemented by CLI.

 .. toctree::